Expanded Family & Medical Leave Act

 To the extent the employee is able to telework while caring for their child, Expanded FMLA is not available.
 If both the employee and the department mutually agree that the employee will work their normal number of hours, but outside of their normal work schedule (e.g., working early in the morning or late at night), then the employee is considered able to work and Expanded FMLA is not necessary unless a COVID-19 qualifying reason prevents them from working that schedule.

 Employees can apply for Expanded FMLA if the UW has work available but the employee is unable to work or telework due to a need to care for a child under 18 years of age because their school or place of care has been closed, or the child care provider is unavailable due to COVID-19 related reasons.
 A school or place of care is considered closed if the physical location is closed.
 This is true even if some or all instruction is being provided online or through other learning formats where a child is expected or required to complete assignments.
+However, Expanded FMLA is not available during scheduled breaks such as summer or winter break because the closure is not due to COVID-19.

 As part of the application process, employees will need to provide basic information related to their child care situation, including certifying that no other person (such as a co-parent) will be providing child care during the period the employee is receiving FMLA.
 Employees with a child older than 14 whose care occurs during daylight hours will be asked to attach a statement that special circumstances exist requiring that the employee provide care.

-In general, campus employees are eligible as long as they have been on the payroll for at least 30 days prior to the date they take Expanded FMLA leave, meet the qualifying criteria above, and have not already exhausted their pre-existing FMLA entitlement if applicable.
+Employees paid wages are eligible as long as they have been on the payroll for at least 30 days prior to the date they take Expanded FMLA leave, meet the qualifying criteria above, and have not already exhausted their pre-existing FMLA entitlement if applicable.

 Amount and pay